knightofcookies/syl/README.md

 A general purpose discord bot with music commands.

 ## Warning!
 Syl is no longer under active development.
-In the future, Discord may introduce changes to its API that may break it.
+In the future, Discord may introduce changes to its API that may it.

 ## Features
 * Music (supports YouTube and Spotify)